 Measurement-Based Health Care

-MH/SUD has been a growing challenge across the health care landscape and COVID-19 has only exacerbated the already-existing issues.
+MH/SUD has been a growing challenge across the health care landscape and COVID-19 has only exacerbated the pre-existing issues.
 In the United States, the suicide rate is the highest on record and the opioid crisis continues apace, with deaths up 400 percent.
-MH/SUD diagnoses act as a multiplier for other diagnoses and can increase treatment time, intensity and cost.
+MH/SUD diagnoses act as a multiplier for other medical diagnoses and can increase treatment time, intensity and cost.
 Identifying behavioral disorders early is critical to effective intervention; however, some studies show approximately eleven years’ lag between onset of behavioral health symptoms/initial diagnosis and behavioral health treatment.

 As we confront the stigma of MH/SUD diagnoses, access to care is a significant issue which have wide reaching societal and workforce impacts.
-MBC promotes earlier diagnosis and more effective care resulting in 20-60 percent better clinical outcomes.
+MBC promotes earlier diagnosis and more effective treatment resulting in 20-60 percent better clinical outcomes.
 URAC has taken a leadership position with its new MBC Designation to help improve MH/SUD diagnosis and care in both primary and specialty care.

 - Bipolar disorder